iarsystems/bx-github-ci/README.md

 This tutorial provided an overview on how to get started with the IAR Build Tools for Arm on Linux in GitHub Actions, from where development teams can immediately benefit from holistic feedbacks these modern workflows provide to quickly build, analyze, test and deploy with quality.

 [__` Follow us `__](https://github.com/iarsystems) on GitHub to get updates about tutorials like this and more.

+[^1]: From the default installation, the runners become available organization-wide, for all its repositories.
+These can be [grouped and managed](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/managing-access-to-self-hosted-runners-using-groups) as desired.

 <!-- links -->
 [iar-bxarm-url]: https://www.iar.com/bxarm